Dhahar: Overview

 The town is disputed between Somaliland and Puntland, who has significant influence in the town.
 In November 2009, Puntland and Somaliland forces clashed near Dhahar.

 In 2016 an incident occurred between the two entities in Boodda-Cad, a remote settlement 30km west of Dhahar.
-According to Somaliland MP, Baar Said, the skirmishes took place away from Dhahar.
-A Somaliland Armed Forces base is present in the town where the 93rd division is positioned.
+According to Somaliland MP, Baar Said Farah, the skirmishes took place away from Dhahar.
+A Somaliland National Armies base is present in the town where the 93rd division is positioned.

-In January 2018, Gamal Mohamed Hassan, the Minister of Planning and International Cooperation visited Dhahar, as well as the city of Badhan in the Sanaag region along with Puntland officials.
+In January 2018, Gamal Mohamed Hassan, the Minister of Planning and International Cooperation visited Dhahar, as well as the city of Badhan in the Sanaag region along with Puntland government officials.

 In March 2021 police fired into the air to disperse pro-Farmaajo/anti Deni demonstrators in Dhahar district.

 In August 2022, Puntland President Said Abdullahi Dani visited Dhahar and laid the foundation for a road connecting Dhahar and Hingalol.
 The 45 km road between Dhahar and Sheerbi is almost complete, but the road between Dhahar and Hingalol is only 20 km out of 70 km.

-In May 2023, the Minister of Livestock of Puntland, the Deputy Minister of Commerce of Puntland, and the Governor of Haylan region of Puntland visited Dhahar.
+In May 2023, the Puntland Minister of Livestock, the Deputy Minister of Commerce of Puntland, and the Governor of Haylan region of Puntland visited Dhahar.

 In September 2023, 24 of the 33 Dhahar district representatives, including the ruling party Kaah, opposed Local Law No. 7 agreed to in the capital by the political parties in Puntland.

 In October 2023, Haylan region governor of Puntland and others visited Dhahar.